Dating Quiz

 Here are some tips:

-1. Take Things Slowly.
+1. Take Things Slowly with Consistency.
 If someone has been showering you with attention and affection from the beginning, it's okay to step back and slow things down.
 Refrain from feeling pressured to reciprocate the attention and affection if you're not ready.
+Don't get physical until you've built trust by talking about needs and feelings and you are clear the person is not love bombing you.
+Let them show you how consistent they can be.

 2. Trust Your Instincts.
 If something feels off about the relationship, trust your gut.
-Do not disregard warning signs or discount your own emotions.
+Do not disregard warning signs from your body or discount your own emotions.

 3. Set Healthy Boundaries.
 Be clear about your own needs and boundaries in the relationship.
-Don't let someone else dictate how you should feel or behave.
+Don't feel pressured by their needs or let someone else dictate how you should feel or behave.

 4. Seek Support.
 Contact friends, family, or a therapist for support if you're feeling overwhelmed or confused.
 Having a support system in place is important to help you navigate difficult situations.